 This, of course, is in order to distinguish their school and attract students.

-Although the trends in college student housing change annually and may be regionally dependent, there are some universal trends worth noting.
+Although the college student housing trends change annually and may be regionally dependent, there are some universal trends worth noting.
 From greener living to tech-enabled campus mail centers, here’s what college campuses will adopt next:

 It would be naïve to pretend that a student’s decision about which college they plan on attending hinges entirely upon the school’s academic merits.
 As most anyone can attest to, there are a host of factors that impact the choice such as: